osteele/imu-tools/README.md

 ## Interactive Testing

-1. Install `paho-mqtt`: `pip3 install paho-mqtt`
-2. Copy `scripts/config.py.tmpl` to `scripts/config.py` and fill in the values.
+1. Copy `scripts/config.py.tmpl` to `scripts/config.py` and fill in the values.
-3. Run `./scripts/mqtt_sub` to run an MQTT client that prints messages to the terminal.
-Run `./scripts/mqtt_pub` to publish a single message to the server.
+2. Run `pipenv run mqtt_sub` to run an MQTT client that prints messages to the terminal.
+Run `pipenv run mqtt_pub` to publish a single message to the server.

 ## References